ady7ady7/career-log/README.md

 - Completed day2 of learning Python with my private Claude Agent - I like how it works, today's session was pretty demanding and I've learned some useful things and reinforced the basics - The performance of the agent is clean overall - it makes some mistakes, AND REQUIRES CHECKING, but it's adjusting and reacting to my feedback.
 I'm pretty satisfied with its performance and I can definitely learn this way!
 (1 hr)
 - Added a try-except->finally block in my Otodom scraper to handle error404, so we can continue scraping instead of interrupting the code (10 min)
 - As for otodom scraper - I've also noticed some apartments are repeated because they're promoted and reappear on eveyr single page - we simply have to stick only to unique links in the end, and also adjust the format of everything to make sure it all works properly

+28.10.25 (Day 20)
+- SQL Course Exercises + additional UNION exercises - It all went pretty well, but I made an error in INTERSECT exercise, overengineering my solution slightly (1.5 hr)
+- Struggled with a practice Interview question on Datalemur today - I properly worked out the JOIN and GROUP BY to get the correct unique queries for each employee in the specified period.
+However, the latter parts of the task were more difficult and required CTE, so I had to look it up eventually.
+I decided TO LEAVE IT FOR NOW - I've exhausted all of the current options I can use right now - I will return to it and solve it once I have the tools to do so.
+(1 hr)